Interior design has gone from a simple and functional mirror to an art that can add color and movement to your home.

 5 tips for adding space and depth with reflected light

 In your living room, enhance the mood you already have with an extended over-mantel mirror.
 For contemporary spaces, line the whole chimney breast with clean, clear reflections; in an antique-style space, use antique mirrored mercury glass.
+Dress up your entrance with a console table decor with mirror that will be as practical as they are eye-catching.
+Embellish the console with a pretty floral arrangement, a bowl to store your items or an abstract sculpture to give it even more charm.

 With extended over-mantel mirrored panels, use the light to frame your over-mantel feature; a painting, photograph or wooden wall sculpture will all be warmed and enhanced by the surrounding light and reflected movement.